Delos is a UNESCO World Heritage Site, probably one of the best archaeological areas in the country.

-Delos is a sacred island, the mythical birthplace of Apollo and his twin sister Artemis.
-Once the island had a flourishing economy and culture; nowadays this World Heritage site is renowned for having one of the finest and largest collections of Hellenic and Roman ruins.
+This island is sacred, the mythical birthplace of Apollo and his twin sister Artemis.
+Once it had a flourishing economy and culture; nowadays it's renowned for having one of the finest and largest collections of Hellenic and Roman ruins.

 In the 19th century a French school began excavations on the island - it is now a huge open-air museum comprising almost 40 separate sites.
 There are temples, a large theatre, shrines, two marketplaces, a shopping street, a synagogue and the famous 7th century BC Naxian marble lions.
 There were once nine elegant lions guarding the sanctuary; the ones you see today are replicas.
 Five of the original lions are in the museum at the site and another has been at the Arsenal in Venice since the 17th century.